 Enjoy a seamless experience with these machines as, on average, they can usually last 8-9hours on a single charge.
 On top of that, some of their latest-gen models even come up with fast charging technology.
 This means you won’t have to wait hours on end before the laptop is fully charged.

-Compared to your average programming laptops, HP is quite cheap.
+Compared to your average programming laptop, HP is quite cheap.
 Even their i3 machines go anywhere for 200-300$ on Amazon, which is kind of amazing.
 You see, as a beginning developer, you want a laptop that’s not only durable but also easy on your wallet.

 This is why HP laptops truly excel.
 Sadly, the same can’t be true for their gaming lineup.
 So, until and unless you’re doing virtual machine learning, it’s best to stick to their business laptops.